 In many ways, a sales process flowchart is similar to a standard business process flowchart.
 It shows a chronological series of steps to move from one stage to another until you achieve your final outcome.
 In this way, it helps by breaking down the more extensive process into smaller, manageable chunks to show which stages need the most improvement.

-Having a formal sales process flowchart also gives greater visibility into the status and progress of each deal.
+Having a formal inside sales process flowchart also gives greater visibility into the status and progress of each deal.
 Having each step of the process clearly noted will make it easier to determine where your sales are moving forward and where they may be lagging.
 This is particularly useful if you have customer accounts that need greater management or oversight, or if your team needs to take a different approach with specific customers because their requirements are different than others.

 It improves training and reduces onboarding time